DEFRA/software-development-standards/guides/continuous_integration.md

 Many services can integrate with GitHub and automatically respond to new commits or pull requests.
 So every time you push code to GitHub, it will trigger the build and report the status.

-[Travis CI](https://travis-ci.org/) is free to use for open source GitHub repositories.
+[GitHub Actions](https://github.com/features/actions/) is free to use for open source GitHub repositories.

 You can configure your repository to always require certain checks when merging to protected branches (like `master`).
 If a required check fails, it will block merging until the problem is fixed.